AndreiCherniaev/bladeRF.wiki.git.git.git./Upgrading-bladeRF-firmware.md

 This page describes how to update the firmware on the bladeRF.

+Pre-built firmware is hosted at: http://www.nuand.com/fx3

+# Upgrading from early firmware versions #

 Upgrading from v1.0 is a little trickier than upgrading from more recent firmware images.
-If you received your unit before September 10th, you might encounter some issues on Windows; the troubleshooting ideas below should provide enough methods to flash any v1.0 bladeRF.
+If you received your unit before September 10th 2013, you might encounter some issues on Windows; the troubleshooting ideas below should provide enough methods to flash any v1.0 bladeRF.

 # Upgrading on Linux #